sujeevraja/PolyhedralRelaxations.jl/README.md

 # PolyhedralRelaxations.jl

-UnivariatePolyhedralRelaxations.jl is a Julia package to construct mixed-integer linear programming and linear programming (MILP and LP) relaxations for univariate, continuous, and differentiable functions whose domain is also bounded.
+PolyhedralRelaxations.jl is a Julia package to construct mixed-integer linear programming and linear programming (MILP and LP) relaxations for univariate, continuous, and differentiable functions whose domain is also bounded.
 The package constructs the relaxations and returns a sparse matrix A and column vector b with additional details on what each variable represents and whether the variable is continuous or binary.

 ## Documentation

-## Acknowledgements
+See docs for detailed documentation

 ## Citation
+If you find PolyhedralRelaxations.jl useful in your work, we kindly request that you cite the following paper: